HotCakeX/Harden-Windows-Security/Rationale.md

 Use Harden Windows Security module to secure your personal devices against the majority of advanced threats.

-The module is suitable to be used by everyone, as long as your device is not managed, for example by a Domain Controller or part of the [Microsoft Entra ID](https://www.microsoft.com/en-gb/security/business/microsoft-entra), because those devices are already controlled in different manners and different set of policies are applied to them.
+The module is suitable to be used by everyone, as long as your device is not managed, for example by a Domain Controller or as part of the [Microsoft Entra ID](https://www.microsoft.com/en-gb/security/business/microsoft-entra), because those devices are already controlled in different manners and different set of policies are applied to them.

 It uses the same security features built into your device and Windows operating system to fine-tune it towards the highest security and locked-down state.